 The ubiquitous growth of big data has revealed significant implications for better informed water resources decision-making.
 Constantly improving analytics can provide operational managers and policy-makers with better informed choices.
 Real time monitoring, early impairment detection, tracking water contaminants and identifying sources, and the impact of drought in arid regions have game-changing value in improving negotiations across state and international borders.
 But, how can the over-abundance of data be managed effectively to guide decisions by science and fact, rather than conjecture and politics?

-The Horinko Group and the Mannie Jackson Center for the Humanities will address this question at its 2017 Summit hosted in Washington, DC on October 12.
-An impressive collaboration of presenters will discuss implications of big data management from the conflict-torn Jordan River in the Middle East, to the complicated water rights of the Western United States, to the Mississippi River’s cyclic drought and abundance.
-The invitation-only gathering will convene key capacity and community-builders on a national and international scale, well positioned to make immediate and measurable impacts.
+The Horinko Group and the Mannie Jackson Center for the Humanities addressed this question at its 2017 Summit hosted in Washington, DC on October 12.
+An impressive collaboration of presenters discussed implications of big data management from the conflict-torn Jordan River in the Middle East, to the complicated water rights of the Western United States, to the Mississippi River’s cyclic drought and abundance.
+The invitation-only gathering convened key capacity and community-builders on a national and international scale, well positioned to make immediate and measurable impacts.

 The Future of RCRA – Making the Business Case